Skip to Content

 Preparing Your Sewing Space

-1. Ergonomic setup – Position your sewing machine at elbow height to prevent shoulder strain during long sessions
+1. Ergonomic setup – Position your sewing machine at elbow height and use an adjustable chair with lumbar support to prevent fatigue during long sessions.

 Understanding Sewing Machine Basics